 LNG stands for liquefied natural gas.
 The natural gas that will flow through Coastal GasLink will be prepared for export when it reaches our customer’s facility.
 LNG Canada will chill the natural gas to approximately -162 Celsius, transforming it into a liquid.
 LNG takes up 1/600 of its original volume, making it ideal for export.
 It is also non-explosive, non-toxic and non-corrosive.

 Natural gas is one of the world’s cleanest and safest energy sources.
-It’s often used to heat our homes and operate household appliances, and to make crop fertilizer, fabrics, plastics and other everyday products.
+It’s often used to heat our homes and operate household appliances and make crop fertilizer, fabrics, plastics and other everyday products.

 B.C. has an abundance of natural gas resources.
 Finding new global markets for B.C. natural gas will ensure continued economic opportunity for the province and its northern communities.
 The Douglas Channel near Kitimat, B.C., provides a suitable coastal port for the export of liquefied natural gas to global markets, but accessing that port requires the construction of a new pipeline to transport the natural gas from northeast B.C.